pre-142-training/r4ds-courses/tabular-data.md

 Operator precedence: the rules
 ========================================================
 - R does not evaluate strictly left to right.
-Instead, operators have their own precedence, a kind of priority for evaluation.
+- R respects the traditional mathematical order of operations ([PEMDAS](https://www.purplemath.com/modules/orderops.htm)), but R has special operators that have their own precedence, a kind of priority for evaluation.
-- The sequence operator : has a higher precedence than addition +.
+- For example, the sequence operator `:` has a higher precedence than addition `+`.

 ```r
 > 1 + 0:10